Fuhua-Chen/ReSpeaker-Microphone-Array-HID-tool/ReadMe.md

 ### Communication protocol

-This xlsx file show you how do the communication arrange: [HID PROTOCOL](respeaker micarray hid protocol-20161028.xlsx)
++ This xlsx file shows you how do the communication arrange: [HID PROTOCOL](respeaker micarray hid protocol-20161028.xlsx)